 - -language language

-- only analyze files of the
+- calculate only files of the given language

 - -level int